Best Kerala food dishes, best food in Kerala

 We have on this page the most popular food dishes of Kerala complete with a picture and a short description.
-These are some of the best must try food of Kerala and the most famous traditional dishes of Kerala.
+These are some of the best food in Kerala and the most famous traditional dishes of Kerala.

 These are the food which is commonly eaten by the people of Kerala.
-The pictures and descriptions of Kerala special food items on this page will give a good idea of what food do they eat in Kerala.
+The pictures and descriptions of best food in Kerala on this page will give a good idea of what are the best traditional food they eat in Kerala.
 All the best food items in Kerala like Appam and Stew, Puttu, Idiyappam, steamed Kerala bananas, etc. are shown below with a picture and a short description.

 We have separate pages for the famous and popular fish dishes in Kerala.
 Then there is full page with all the best fruits in Kerala and how some of these fruits are cooked to give some great dishes.
 There is also a separate page listing the most popular snacks and short eats of Kerala.